snimu/blog/contents/byte-latent-transformer/article.md

 The obvious answer is to encode pixel values (from 0 to 255 per channel) as bytes.
 A big question right here: *What would be the equivalent to n-gram embeddings for pixels?* Some possibilities:

 - Encode every combination of pixel values over the channels of a pixel as an embedding.
 - Run a CNN or other locally-acting model over groups of pixels.
 For a CNN, the 3x3 or 5x5 matrix would act several times on each pixel (unless stride is high), so we could capture more information by adding the outputs of the model from all positions in which the current pixel is included in the kernel.
 Then, shape this correctly and add it to the pixel embedding.
+This is similar to using n-grams with different n.

-You could of course vary both of these wildly, and combine them if you want.
+You could of course vary both of these ideas wildly, and combine them if you want.
 However, at the end of the day, you would still have hundreds of thousands to millions of pixels at the input of the Local Encoder.
 Yes, [pixels in images are highly redundant](https://arxiv.org/abs/2111.06377), so we could choose a very high entropy threshold and group the pixels into large patches&mdash;as large as or even larger than the patches we normally use for images, in fact.
-But this would still be costly because of the Local Encoder's large input size, and&mdash;if we output in pixel space&mdash;the Local Decoder's large output size.
+But this would still be costly because of the Local Encoder's large input sequence length, and&mdash;if we output in pixel space&mdash;the Local Decoder's large output sequence length.
 At some point, a million forward passes for a single image is too expensive even with a really small model.
 And this doesn't even mention the entropy model, which I don't even know how to design here.
 I guess an aggressive sliding-window attention setup would help, but what would that do to performance?

 The obvious alternative is to just use a Mixture of Tokenizers and project the regular old image patch embeddings into the Local Encoder's input space.
 You could even use more, smaller patches, and then pool them into larger patches and use the whole entropy-model-and-cross-attention mechanism.
 This seems like a good compromise, and a likely improvement over the status quo.